 - A completed Free Application for Federal Student Aid (FAFSA)

-- Official copies of your or your parents' most recent text return with all attachments and W-2 forms to the Office of Student Financial Aid and Undergraduate Scholarships as soon as they are complete or available
+- Official copies of your or your parents' 2017 tax return with all attachments and W-2 forms to the Office of Student Financial Aid and Undergraduate Scholarships as soon as they are complete or available

 International students are encouraged to explore the possibilities of external assistance when financing a Vanderbilt education.
 Corporations, foundations, service organizations, religious groups, parent and school associations, etc. sponsor numerous educational assistance programs.
 International students are also encouraged to explore the International Education Financial Aid (IEFA) website for information regarding scholarships and loans.

 The following organizations and agencies may be helpful resources in locating financial aid.
 Students are invited to make inquiries.
 Vanderbilt is not associated with, nor endorses any of the following organizations, but is pleased to provide a sampling of many similar organizations in the U.S. and around the world.

 - eduPass — The SmartStudent Guide for Studying in the USA

 833 United Nations Plaza

 1320 — 19th Street, N.W.

 New York, New York 10017-3581